 Intensive Care Nurse Resume Guide + Tips + Example

 You need a great resume if you want a job as an intensive care nurse, so we’re here to help you build one.
-Our guide to crafting an effective resume for an intensive care nurse job will help you make the most of your compassion, interpersonal skills and medical knowledge skills to stand out from the competition.
+Our intensive care nurse resume examples and guide to crafting an effective resume for an intensive care nurse job will help you learn how to write a resume that makes the most of your compassion, interpersonal skills and medical knowledge to stand out from the competition.

 Start by editing this sample resume for an intensive care nurse or explore our library of resume templates to find the best one for you.

 Los Angeles, CA 90010

 Compassionate intensive care registered nurse (ICU) with 10 years of experience in large hospital environments.
 Service-oriented with organized and proactive nature.
 Proficient in handling emergency situations and managing clinical staff.